MORE BACKGROUND

-Dee McLachlan has lived in Southern Africa, the United Kingdom, and California, worked in Sri Lanka, and now resides in Australia.
-Over a career spanning more than three decades, she has produced television series, directed nine feature films, written a series of children's books, and authored several non-fiction works, including The Child Protection Racket.
+Dee McLachlan has lived in Southern Africa, the United Kingdom and California, worked in Sri Lanka, and now resides in Australia.
+She made her first film documenting a climbing expedition to Mount Fitz Roy in Argentina and, over a career spanning more than four decades, has produced television series—including the 1980s Soweto action series Steelman—directed nine feature films, and written more than fifteen screenplays.

 Dee first collaborated with producer Andrea Buck in 1992 on the road thriller Deadly Chase.
-The pair have since worked together on numerous projects, most notably the award-winning feature film The Jammed.
-Andrea Buck will once again join Dee as Executive Producer on Hostage of the State, continuing their creative partnership that has endured for more than three decades.
+The pair have since worked together on numerous productions, most notably the award-winning feature film The Jammed.
+Andrea now returns as Executive Producer of Hostage of the State, continuing a creative partnership that has endured for more than three decades.

 What happens when the child protectors become the enemy of the State?